Ceralor/KayRef/README.md

 ## Github Pages

 Auto-builds for Github Pages.
-Set your custom domain in the CNAME file, and after the first build runs, set Pages to deploy from a branch.
+First enable workflow actions for the repo.
+Then set your custom domain in the CNAME file, and after the first build runs, set Pages to deploy from a branch.
 Choose `gh-pages`.